Saidat23/devops.pbl/LEMP.md

 # WEB STACK IMPLEMENTATION (LEMP STACK)
 ---
   This project is similar to Project 1.
-LEMP is an acronymn for Linux, Nginx, MySQL, PHP or Python, or Perl.
+LEMP is an acronymn for **Linux**, **Nginx**, **MySQL**, **PHP** or **Python**, or **Perl**.
 This are individual technologies used together for a specific technology product.
-In this project, Similar stack would be implemented, using an alternative Web Server – NGINX, to create a dynamic and high-performing websites.
-We would dive into the architecture of the LEMP stack, understanding how Linux provides a solid foundation, Nginx serves as a Powerful web server, Database is handled by MySQL and PHP empowers server-side.
-In this project, we would set up a Linux environment, configure Nginx for optimal performance, manage MySQL databases and develop PHP code to bring the applications to life.
+In this project, Similar stack would be implemented, using an alternative Web Server – **NGINX**, to create a dynamic and high-performing websites.
+We would be looking into the architecture of the **LEMP** stack, understanding how **Linux** provides a solid foundation, **Nginx** serves as a Powerful web server, Database is handled by **MySQL** and **PHP** empowers server-side.
+In this project, we would set up a **Linux** environment, configure **Nginx** for optimal performance, manage **MySQL** databases and develop
+**PHP** code to bring the applications to life.
 Through this exercise, we would explore techniques for handling user requests, interact with databases, process forms and implement robust security measures.
-Also work with popular development frameworks and tools that elevates productivity and simplify the web application development process.
+We would work with popular development frameworks and tools that elevates productivity and simplify the web application development process.